 The Pyret Crew

-Pyret started its life at the PLT group at Brown University in Providence, RI, USA, and the team is now spread across several universities.
-The group blog is a good resource for understanding its (recent) research.
+Pyret started its life at the PLT group at Brown University in Providence, RI, USA, and the team is now spread across several institutions.
 Pyret’s design and development draw on the group’s experience in programming languages, education, web security, user interfaces, and more.

 Ben Lerner and Joe Gibbs Politz are the main stewards of the language, and build and maintain the compiler and associated tools.
 Daniel Patterson and Dorai Sitaram have helped design and build its feel and core features.

-The work of Danny Yoo and Emmanuel Schanzer on Whalesong and WeScheme has been indispensible both for inspiration and for re-use.
+The work of Danny Yoo and Emmanuel Schanzer on Whalesong and WeScheme have been indispensible both for inspiration and for re-use.

 Pyret has numerous contributors.
-In no particular order, Jake Ellis, Frank Goodman, Sam Ainsworth, John Ericson, Sorawee Porncharoenwase, Alex St Laurent, Philip Blair, Matthew Kolosick, Jack Wrenn, Sarah Fischmann, Justin Pombrio, Cody Mello, Eric Caruso, Stevie Strickland, Liam Elberty, Kathi Fisler, Emmanuel Schanzer, Emma Youndtsmith, Jonah Kagan, Hilmar Hoffmann, and many users on the pyret-discuss mailing list have contributed ideas and code.
+In no particular order, Jake Ellis, Frank Goodman, Sam Ainsworth, John Ericson, Sorawee Porncharoenwase, Alex St Laurent, Philip Blair, Matthew Kolosick, Jack Wrenn, Sarah Fischmann, Justin Pombrio, Cody Mello, Eric Caruso, Stevie Strickland, Liam Elberty, Kathi Fisler, Emmanuel Schanzer, Emma Youndtsmith, Jonah Kagan, Hilmar Hoffmann, Ayaz Hafiz, Doug Woos, Alexander Vo, Ben Muschol, Seth Poulson, Jesse Tov, Zachary Espiritu, Adam Solove, Raj Paul, Thomas Castleman, Owen Duckham, and many users on the pyret-discuss mailing list and the Pyret Discord have contributed ideas and code.

-Adam Newall, Melanie Wiscount, YeukSze Leong, Brad Pierce, Eric Allatta, and Barbara Lerner have used Pyret in their courses, and we are grateful to them and their students.
+Numerous school teachers and college educators have used Pyret in their courses, and we are grateful to them and their students.

 Early on, the students of Brown’s CSCI 0190, CSCI 1729, and CSCI 1730, along with Swarthmore’s CS91, were press-ganged into service aboard the Pyret ship, but took to the high seas with grace.